NamBui43/McDonald-Customer-Reviews-Sentiment-Analysis-using-RoBERTa/README.md

 ### Modelling
 The performances of 2 models - Decision Tree Classifier and Support Vector Classifier are compared.

+The superior model is later on further refined.

 ## Requirments
 The code for this project was written in Python 3.8 and requires the following libraries:
 - Pandas